ryanmcnally93/relieve/README.md

 They are a charity with a lot of background information, and ties to Buddhism, so you know you’re learning meditation properly.

 Cons:
 Way too much information on the website.
 Way too many places to click to, too much on each page.
 Writing is small.
 Photo gallery images are not relevant, no images of the sessions themselves just of a building and a staircase?
-Donations doesn’t open donations page.
+Donations link doesn’t open donations page.

 thebrightpath.co.uk/meditation-classes-Lichfield/